Breast cancer in men is rare, but it does happen. About 1 percent of breast cancers in the U.S. occur in men .

 The main treatment for breast cancer in men is surgery to remove the tumor.
 This is usually a mastectomy.
 Lumpectomy (also called breast conserving surgery) is rarely used because of the small size of a male breast.

-Some men may have radiation therapy following surgery, depending upon the stage of the breast cancer.
+Some men may have radiation therapy after surgery, depending upon the stage of the breast cancer.

 Learn more about mastectomy and lumpectomy.